ParallelMaths/parallel/pages/module-4-test-winter.md

 The sum of the two numbers in each shaded column is 15.
 Therefore, one of these columns contains the number 7 and 8, while the other column holds the numbers 6 and 9.

 Note also that two of these numbers, one from each column, combine with the number in the central cell to sum to 15.
-This is possible only if the number in the central cell is 1 and the shaded numbers in the central row are 6 and 7.
+This is possible only if the number in the central cell is 1 and the shaded numbers in the central row are 6 and 8, or if the number in the central cell is 2 and the shaded numbers in the central row are 6 and 7.

 The diagrams below show how the grid may be completed correctly, with either 1 or 2 in the central cell, though these are not the only ways of doing so.